rev-net/memo/memo.md

 Think of it as a digital vending machine:
 1. Receives dollar bills from a business's raised funds and future revenues.
-2. Dispenses its unique tokens (henceforth $TOKENs) and optionally digital artifcats (NFTs) in return.
+2. Dispenses its unique tokens (henceforth $TOKENs) and optionally digital artifacts (NFTs) in return.
 3. The only way to access the dollar bills the machine has earned is to give it its $TOKENs back.

 Revnets enforces three main customizable rules that can be preset to change over time, but whose sequence is fixed once set: